 • The changing aid architecture promises more resources and innovation but also poses new challenges for aid effectiveness and coherence across an increasingly diverse donor community.

 Harness trade for strong, inclusive, and sustainable growth

 • Aid-for-trade to strengthen trade logistics, supported by services liberalization, is important for poor countries’ competitiveness and ability to benefit from trade opportunities.

-• IFIs’ declining relative financing role does not imply less relevance.
-Their impact through leverage remains key in achieving collective action on development (MDGs and related outcomes) and the increasingly important G/RPGs such as climate change.
+International financial institutions’ declining relative financing role does not imply less relevance.
+Their impact through leverage remains key in achieving collective action on development and the increasingly important global and regional public goods such as climate change.

-• Adaptation of strategy to increasing client differentiation and global change initiated by several IFIs is important and timely.
+- Adaptation of strategy to increasing client differentiation and global change initiated by several international financial institutions is important and timely.